-In this visual brainteaser students can see three glasses on the left that are full and three on the right that are empty.
-They can only move one glass to make a row of alternately full and empty glasses, but they only do one change!
+In this visual brainteaser, students can see three glasses on the left that are full and three on the right that are empty.
+If they make one small change, they can make a row of alternately full and empty glasses, but they only do one change!
 What do they have to do?

 7. Make 10

-This is a great problem solving brainteaser.
+The matchstick test is a great problem-solving brainteaser.
 Students need to remove six matches to make 10.
 Which ones do they move?

 8. Top view